Chanwoost/Smooth-tensor-estimation-with-unknown-permutations/code/README.md

 `Table3.R`: R script for Table 3 and Table S2.
 The simulation outputs are in Data_Table3.zip.
 It uses `functions_asym.R`

+`revision.R`: R script for Figure R2 presented in revision`

 Data_Figure3.zip: Simulation ouputs from the script `Figure3.R`

 Data_Figure4.zip: Simulation ouputs from the script `Figure4.R`